SHRIMPS GUIDE TO VENICE

 It is this artisanal glassmaking and the colourful artefacts it produces that inspired our Venezia beaded handbag.
 The vivid colours of the beads and the floral pattern are the embodiment of the multitude of colours found on the islands and Murano glass.

-PEGGY GUGGENHEIM COLLECTION
+PEGGY GUGGENHEIM MUSEUM

 This place isn’t a secret for anyone but we could not go without mentioning it.